 ‘No evidence’ was found.

-It is likely that as this biotope occurs in areas that are shallow and tidally flushed where re-oxygenation is likely, limiting the effects of any de-oxygenation events.
+This biotope occurs in areas that are shallow and tidally flushed where re-oxygenation is likely so that the effects of any de-oxygenation events may be limited.
 However, this may mean that the species present have little exposure to low oxygen and may be sensitive to this pressure.
 Balanus crenatus, however, respires anaerobically so it can withstand some decrease in oxygen levels.
 When placed in wet nitrogen, where oxygen stress is maximal and desiccation stress is minimal, Balanus crenatus has a mean survival time of 3.2 days (Barnes et al., 1963) and this species is considered to be ‘Not sensitive’ to this pressure.
 Semibalanus balanoides can respire anaerobically, so they can tolerate some reduction in oxygen concentration (Newell, 1979).
 When placed in wet nitrogen, where oxygen stress is maximal and desiccation stress is low, Semibalanus balanoides have a mean survival time of 5 days (Barnes et al., 1963).

 |Not relevant (NR)||Not relevant (NR)||Not sensitive|